-The economics major prepares students for a wide variety of careers in banking, financial services, law, government and business.
-Courses in economics describe the major economic institutions and the theory that explains their operations, with a focus on the problems of efficiency in the allocation of resources, full employment, price stability, and economic growth.
+By establishing a strong foundation in analysis, accounting and mathematics, students who major in economics are provided with the tools to pursue careers in business, government and other theoretical applications.
+Core courses in economics describe the major economic institutions and the theory that explains their operations, with a focus on the problems of efficiency in the allocation of resources, full employment, price stability and economic growth.

 Requirements for the Major